 During the week of commencement, you will be required to confirm the pronunciation of your name if your name is difficult to pronounce.
 Please stop by the Engineering Success Center in the Scott Bioengineering Building.

-The Graduate School, in a separate ceremony, honors master’s and doctoral graduates.
+Note: The Graduate School, in a separate ceremony, honors master’s and doctoral graduates.
 For Graduate School information call (970) 491-6817 or see their website for further information.

 Student Check-in and Line-up